 Once the eVisa is introduced in the near future, the entire application process will then be online.
 This will make the entire process extremely convenient for everyone.

-If you belong to one of the 68 countries listed above that don’t need a visa to go to Japan then you can stay in Japan for up to 90 days.
+You can stay in Japan for up to 90 days without a visa if you belong to one of the 68 countries listed above that don’t need a visa to go to Japan.
 But you cannot engage in any paid activities.

 There are certain countries in that same list whose nationals are allowed to stay in Japan for only 15 days.
 These are Brunei, Indonesia, and Thailand.
 And UAE nationals can stay for a maximum period of 30 days in Japan.